enisaeu/Reference-Security-Incident-Taxonomy-Task-Force/Documentation/PivotMapping.md

 ## Mapping to other taxonomies

-## Guidelines to map agains the RSIT taxonomy
+## Guidelines to map reports findings against the RSIT taxonomy

+Explanation of external report is  one of the use cases of the taxonomy which can be used to pivot mapping with another taxonomy used by another team/external entity.
+This allows a better understanding of the findings and possibility of comparison of different reports for the same type of incident.